seandiacono/ARI3129-Advanced-Vision/README.md

 Please download release for executable samples._

 Directory of project is found below.
+Please refer to the repository's release for a light, easy-to-run version of our deliverables.

 ```
 ARI3129-Advanced-Vision